nextcloud/documentation/developer_manual/app/tutorial.rst

 ==============================
 The mapper which provides the database access is finished and can be passed into the controller.

-You can pass in the mapper by adding it as a type hinted parameter. ownCloud will figure out how to :doc:`assemble them by itself <container>`.
+You can pass in the mapper by adding it as a type hinted parameter.
+Nextcloud will figure out how to :doc:`assemble them by itself <container>`.
 Additionally we want to know the userId of the currently logged in user.
 Simply add a **$UserId** parameter to the constructor (case sensitive!).
 To do that open **ownnotes/lib/Controller/NoteController.php** and change it to the following:

 .. code-block:: php